apoorvpandey0/URL-Project/README.md

   2. `/checkURL`
      1. Takes in a user given shortened URL and returns `True` if the URL is available for use and `False` if it has already been taken by some other user
   3. `/getUrlDetails`
+     1. Given a URL and auth token it will return URL details like if it is valid, expiry etc
   4. `/urlOpened`
+     1. Will trigger an email to the creator of the url saying "X has opened your url"
 - **June week 4**:
 - Create frontend pages namely:
   1. Create URL page